hsf-training/hsf-training-ml-webpage/_episodes/08-Model_Comparison.md

 $$\text{precision}=\frac{\text{TP}}{\text{TP}+\text{FP}}$$

 It is the ratio of all things that were **correctly** classified as positive to all things that **were** classified as positive.
 Precision itself is an imperfect metric: a trivial way to have perfect precision is to make one single positive prediction and ensure it is correct (1/1=100%) but this would not be useful.
+This is equivalent to having a very high threshhold.
 As such, precision is typically combined with another metric: recall.

 ## Recall / True Positive Rate